-All applicants must hold a bachelor’s degree from an accredited 4-year college or university (preferably with a GPA of 3.0 or higher).
+All applicants must hold a bachelor’s degree from an accredited four-year college or university (preferably with a GPA of 3.0 or higher).
 Formal admission is granted only after all admissions materials have been received and reviewed, and all standards have been met.
-The Office of Graduate Admissions will help you with any questions you have regarding your application: email@example.com.

-Apply to the MA in Publishing programs, by completing the following tasks:
+How to Apply to the MA in Publishing Program

 - Request all previous undergraduate (and graduate) institutions to send your official transcripts to Rosemont.